What is the cost of an Allyane session?

 Who carries out the treatment?

-Certified Allyane practitioners who work from their own offices, rehabilitation centers or, of course, in the Allyane Centers.
+Certified Allyane practitioners who work from their own offices, rehabilitation centers.
 They are health professionals (doctors, physiotherapists, osteopaths) who have been specifically trained and certified in the Allyane process.

 Is there a follow-up procedure?